-Vendor Risk Assessment Process
+3 Vendor Risk Assessment Process

-Know the risks you're taking whenever you build a third-party relationship.
-Understand the risk factors that most impact your business, define due diligence in the vendor selection process, and flag potential areas of concern early to properly allocate resources.
+Know the risks you're taking with your vendors.
+Understand the factors that most impact your business, define due diligence in vendor selection, and flag potential areas of concern to properly allocate resources.

-🗸 🖌 Program Management
+4 Program Management

-Determine the key stakeholders to include in your TPRM process, define the key performance indicators (KPIs) and metrics to track to drive success and improvement, and build transparent, consistent lines of communication.
+Determine key stakeholders to include in your process, define key performance indicators and metrics to track success and improvement, and build transparent, consistent lines of communication.

-Data and Technology
+5 Data and Technology

-Select technology solutions that enable automation, are scalable and flexible, integrate easily with the systems you use most, and create real-time reporting to track key metrics.
+Select solutions that enable automation, are scalable and flexible, integrate easily with systems you use most, and create real-time reporting to track key metrics.